bahrus/xtal-sip/README.md

 <link rel="preload" href="...">
 ```

 For performance reasons, it is beneficial to use these to pre-download all these references ahead of time, without processing them until needed.
-Might as well build on this support to provide the mappings we need, and not repeat ourselves.
+Might as well build on this promising performance booster, support to provide the mappings we need, and not repeat ourselves.

 ### What about prefetch?

 An older alternative to \<link rel="preload"\> is \<link rel="prefetch"\>.
-Preload would appear to be for use cases where the resources won't be needed until the user chooses to navigate to a different view, so the downloading is done with a lower priority, which sounds good in theory.
+Prefetch would appear to be for use cases where the resources won't be needed until the user chooses to navigate to a different view, so the downloading is done with a lower priority, which sounds good in theory.
 However, it appears that this tag suffers from some ambiguity -- if everything has higher priority, should it ever really be downloaded?

 In contrast to that concern, I see a different issue.
-From my experiments, this directive seems quite messed up, at least in Chrome, always resulting in duplicate downloads.
-Not sure why such a simple thing would be so difficult to implement.
-If I run across a good explanation of how to use prefetch properly in Chrome, this component will support it as well.
+From my experiments, in both Chrome and Firefox, if the script is activated by programmatically adding a real script tag to the header, it results in duplicate downloads of the same script file, with different .
+Perhaps th

+Anyway, the xtal-sip code treats rel="prefetch" the same as "preload," so web components will load if you use prefetch, while apparently incurring a toll on the network.
+Use at your own risk.

-As a result of sticking with \<link rel="preload"\>, Chrome, at least, will issue some warnings in the console ("Hey, you said you would use this really soon, what gives?", which can be safely ignored).
+If you do stick with the shiny new \<link rel="preload"\> toy, Chrome, at least, will issue some warnings in the console ("Hey, you said you would use this really soon, what gives?", which can be safely ignored).

 So what does xtal-sip add to the \<link rel="preload"\> functionality?